 As a Regulatory agency we cannot recommend one company or agent over another.
 In an effort to assist you further we have compiled lists of companies that are licensed to sell different insurance products in our state.
 We urge you to obtain quotes from several companies, as premium rates may vary.
 You may want to contact a local insurance agent/producer or agency to assist you in finding coverage.
 You can also contact our department at any time to confirm if the agent/agency you are working with is licensed in our state or if the policy is what you were looking for before you provide any financial information to another party.

-If you are unable to obtain or have been declined insurance through the standard automobile insurance market, please contact an insurance producer (aka agent) to apply for a private passenger or commercial automobile insurance policy through the Delaware Automobile Insurance Plan.
+If you are unable to obtain or have been declined insurance through the voluntary automobile insurance market, please contact an insurance producer (aka agent) to apply for a private passenger or commercial automobile insurance policy through the Delaware Automobile Insurance Plan (DAIP).
 The Plan was created to provide insurance coverage for those people who cannot obtain insurance through the voluntary market.
+For more information view the consumer page of the DAIP.

 If you are unable to obtain or have been declined homeowners or commercial property insurance you may want to contact the Insurance Placement Facility of Delaware (aka Delaware FAIR Plan) at (800) 462-4972 or http://www.defairplan.com.
 See the following link for description of the FAIR Plan.
 Another option is for an insurance producer (aka agent) to place your risk through the non-standard market known as Surplus Lines insurance.
 See link for more information.